mlangumier/learning-angular/README.md

 - `npm start`: dev server
 - `ng generate component component-name` or `ng g c component-name` to create components.
 Also possible: `ng g c folder-name/component-name`

+### Data-binding

+How to pass data from the TS file to the HTML file, such as using variables and `signals` (new feature).

 ## Development server

 To start a local development server, run: